-To help enable the College maintain and increase attainment, work commenced in Session 2018-19 to enhance tracking and monitoring of student progress during the academic year, with the focus on our targeted full time students.
-Two systems were developed and introduced during Academic Session 2018-19, both of which have been significantly enhanced in previous sessions.
+For the College to maintain and increase attainment, we enhanced our tracking and monitoring of student progress during the academic year, focusing on full-time students.
+Two systems were developed and introduced, which have been significantly enhanced in subsequent sessions.
 The first development is a process to capture whether students are, or are not, progressing on their course, with this information collected every time a class meets.
-The second development has been in-year tracking centrally of predicted attainment of every full time student, with the purpose of providing focus to where additional support may be required to help students succeed.
+The second development has been in-year tracking centrally of every full-time student's predicted attainment to focus on where additional support may be required to help students succeed.

-Session 2019-20 saw the full rollout of our Student Support System (Triple S), which is a system designed to allow the capturing of all support being provided to a student in one place, and to allow staff to access this information in an easy and timeous manner.
-The Key aims of this system are to streamline the existing support infrastructure available to students, and to make this vital information more accessible to all relevant staff.
-This information will be available real-time, to quickly signpost to staff that a student has support needs, and provide quick and easy access to this information, to help ensure that our students are effectively supported.
+Following the successful pilot, we undertook the rollout of our Student Support System (Triple S), a system designed to capture all support being provided to a student in one place and to enable staff to access this information in an easy and timeous manner.
+The key aims of this system are to streamline the existing support infrastructure available to students and to make this vital information more accessible to all relevant staff.
+This information will be available in real-time to quickly signpost to staff that a student has support needs, and provide quick and easy access to this information, to help ensure that our students are effectively supported.

-A performance-tracking dashboard has been developed and quarterly progress meetings are scheduled with teaching departments where the dashboard is used to track student and course progress.
-As this process has matured we have moved from discussions around individual students to identifying trends, common issues and tracking actions identified at meetings.
+A performance-tracking dashboard has also been developed with quarterly progress meetings scheduled with teaching departments where the dashboard is used to track student and course progress.
+As this process has matured, we have moved from discussions around individual students to identifying trends and common themes and tracking actions identified at meetings.

-We will also continue to embed engaging, collaborative, creative and blended approaches to learning, and will be developing a College-wide approach to ensure that all teaching staff are working within the expectations of the new Professional Standards for Lecturers and our Creative Learning and Technologies Strategy, along with embedding a learning and teaching mentoring programme with opportunities which support staff to reflect on and develop their practice.
-In Session 2020-21 the College launched Project NxGEN FVC which purpose is to enhance learning and the student experience at the College with bold aims of being a leading Education 4.0 organisation; having a Digital First culture; being financially resilient; being sector leading on e-assessment and validation design against all programmes; and designing and transforming our curriculum using evidence-based analytics.
+We will also continue to embed engaging, collaborative, creative and blended approaches to learning.
+We plan to develop a College-wide approach to ensure that all teaching staff are working within the expectations of the new Professional Standards for Lecturers and our Creative Learning and Technologies Strategy.
+This will be delivered in parallel with embedding a learning and teaching mentoring programme with opportunities which support staff to reflect on and develop their practice.
+In Session 2020-21, the College launched Project NxGEN FVC, which purpose is to enhance learning and the student experience at the College with bold aims of being a leading Education 4.0 organisation; having a Digital First culture; being financially resilient; being sector leading on e-assessment and validation design against all programmes and designing and transforming our curriculum using evidence-based analytics.